E. B. White (1899 – 1977) at age 77, writing in the boathouse of his home in Maine.

 From Zinsser I learned the process of good writing from sentences like these :

 Good writing doesn’t come naturally, though most people seem to think it does … Writing is hard work.
 A clear sentence is no accident.
 Very few sentences come out right the first time, or even the third time.
 Remember this in moments of despair.
 If you find that writing is hard, it’s because it is hard.

 I also learned a lot about writing from a graduate school mentor, William B. Charron.
 He made me rewrite my master’s thesis about ten times.
 Literally!
 The process was laborious, but the end product was carefully and conscientiously crafted—all of its chapters were published in peer-reviewed professional journals.
-He poured over my every word with diligence, and my writing was the beneficiary.
+He pored over my every word with diligence, and my writing was the beneficiary.
 I thank him.